nolemmings/mockingbird/README.md

 Set repeat to `-1` to repeat indefinitely.

-Body is an optional param which when omitted ensures any request body is accepted.
+Body is an optional param.
+Omitting the body ensures any request body is accepted.

 **Response:**

 ```text
 {
    "id": "7df3567b-3b84-4496-8df5-57506c51eabb",